Trusted Local Auto

 Cleaning vs. Replacement When Sludge is Severe

 Minor sludge may be addressed with a chemical cooling system flush.
 Severe sludge may require radiator replacement if passages are too blocked to restore flow.
 Local technicians assess sludge severity and recommend the most cost-effective solution for your situation.
+If you want to explore this in more detail, How to Properly Dispose of Old Antifreeze in Your City adds practical context.

 Frequently Asked Questions